 Genital piercings include a jewellery downsize and a can of isotonic sterile saline spray for aftercare.
-Please note that with jewellery downsizes the new basic jewellery (if an attachment has been purchased, the new bar or post will be used with the attachment you’ve bought) is included but the jewellery change fee of £5 still applies to cover sanitising/sterilisation materials and PPE (personal protective equipment).
+Please note that jewellery downsizes are included for genital piercings.
+The new basic jewellery (if an attachment has been purchased, the new bar or post will be used with the attachment you’ve bought) is included but there is a fee of £5 to secure the appointment which covers sanitising/sterilisation materials and PPE (personal protective equipment).

 Jewellery Purchase and Install – £10

 ~ An appointment to purchase jewellery and have it fitted and installed in an existing piercing.
 The £10 deposit is applied toward any jewellery purchase made.

 ~ This is ONLY a check-up to ask any questions about an existing piercing if you need to see me in person.
 You can also use this time to ask any questions about existing piercings that were performed elsewhere if you have questions or concerns.

 ~ If you are having problems removing a piece of jewellery, Vesper will remove it for you.
 This is an appointment for jewellery removal only – please remember that there is no guarantee that a piercing without jewellery in it will remain open for an extended period of time!
 To purchase and have a new piece of jewellery installed, please select the “Jewellery Purchase and Install” appointment option.